-What Auditory Processing Disorder Sounds Like And Why It Often Goes Undetected
+What APD Sounds Like And Why It Often Goes Undetected

 You’ve probably had the frustrating experience of trying to carry on a conversation over a cell phone with weak reception.
 Words or even entire sentences get cut out.
 Sounds get jumbled together.
 Static intrudes into the conversation.
 Sometimes, with some work, you can use context to piece together the bits of speech that got cut off.
 Other times, you guess wrong or you just don’t have any idea what’s been said.
 This is what auditory processing disorder sounds like.

 And for children and adults with Auditory Processing Disorder (APD) this muddiness of sound is big part of daily life.
 APD is an auditory cognitive problem — it’s where sounds are heard accurately, but not processed or understood accurately.
 This is particularly challenging when processing language, since the phonemes that make up language are so similar.

 Most people with APD have normal hearing, but their brains have trouble interpreting auditory signals and parsing speech.
 Sounds blend together and become muddy – or they go by without making any sense.
 Two other ways to think about what APD sounds like: